In this edition of SchoolTV - FRIENDSHIP & BELONGING

 Positive friendships are an important part of the journey to adulthood.
 Adult carers can support their child or teenager by providing guidance in the many social and emotional skills required for a healthy relationship.
 This will help them to obtain, retain and maintain friendships.
 However, not all friendship are regarded as positive.
 Sometimes young people develop negative or toxic friendships.
 Therefore it is also important for them to learn how to identify, avoid or deal with such a friendship.

 In this edition of SchoolTV, adult carers can learn how to support their young person’s friendship so that they experience a sense of belonging.

-If you do have any concerns about the wellbeing of your child, please contact the school for further information or seek medical or professional help.
+We hope you take time to reflect on the information offered in this edition of SchoolTV and we always welcome your feedback.
+If you have any concerns about your child, please contact the school counsellor for further information or seek medical or professional help.